E. M. Valk-Heijnsdijk

-Elisabeth Martha Valk-Heijnsdijk (born Elisabeth Martha Heijnsdijk; 24 June 1867 – 7 March 1945), also known by her earlier married name Elisabeth van der Molen-Heijnsdijk, was a Dutch cookbook author and restaurateur.
-She was a prominent early advocate of vegetarianism in the Netherlands and played a key role in the development of vegetarian cuisine in the country.
-Valk-Heijnsdijk managed Pomona, in The Hague, one of the Netherlands' first vegetarian restaurants and authored several of its earliest vegetarian cookbooks, including De Vegetariërs Keuken ("The Vegetarian's Kitchen; 1896).
+Elisabeth Martha Valk-Heijnsdijk (also known as Elisabeth van der Molen-Heijnsdijk; 24 June 1867 – 7 March 1945) was a Dutch cookbook writer and restaurateur.
+She was associated with the early promotion of vegetarianism in the Netherlands.
+Valk-Heijnsdijk managed Pomona in The Hague, one of the country's first vegetarian restaurants, and wrote vegetarian cookbooks including De Vegetarische Keuken (1896).

 Biography

 Early and personal life

-Elisabeth Martha Heijnsdijk was born on 24 June 1867 in Axel, Netherlands, to Jan Heijnsdijk and Janna Heijnsdijk.
-She married Pieter van der Molen (1861–1896) in Axel on 25 August 1887, adopting the surname Van der Molen-Heijnsdijk.
+Valk-Heijnsdijk was born Elisabeth Martha Heijnsdijk on 24 June 1867 in Axel, Netherlands, to Jan Heijnsdijk and Janna Heijnsdijk.
+She married Pieter van der Molen (1861–1896) in Axel on 25 August 1887, and used the surname Van der Molen-Heijnsdijk.

 Vegetarianism

-Van der Molen-Heijnsdijk adopted a vegetarian diet primarily for health reasons.
-After both she and her husband experienced illness, including tuberculosis, they moved to Scheveningen seeking a healthier environment.
-Following her husband's death, she gradually transitioned to vegetarianism, which she credited with significantly improving her health.
+Valk-Heijnsdijk adopted a vegetarian diet mainly for health reasons.
+After she and her husband became ill, including with tuberculosis, they moved to Scheveningen.
+Following her husband's death, she gradually became vegetarian, later crediting the diet with improving her health.